A lot or a little?

 What parents need to know

 Parents need to know that Blockers is a raunchy comedy about three parents (John Cena, Leslie Mann, and Ike Barinholtz) who spend their teen daughters' prom night attempting to stop them from having sex.
 There's tons of iffy content here: Expect nearly nonstop discussions of sex/loss of virginity, a few scenes with partial and full-frontal (male) nudity, constant strong language ("f--k," "motherf----rs," "s--t," "a--hole," etc.), and lots of drug and alcohol use by teens, including overuse to the point of violent vomiting.
 An adult man agrees to a painful "butt chugging" contest.
+There's also background smoking.
 But despite the many crass jokes, there are also positive messages about parent-child trust, letting young adults make choices for themselves, being honest about sex/sexuality, and recognizing that even having sex with someone you care about can be a risky proposition.

 - Parents say